Ouse Valley Park

 A number of way-marked walks can be enjoyed around the aqueduct and surrounding parkland.
 Follow the link for more information canalrivertrust.org.uk

 Holy Trinity Church stands on what was formerly the site of Wolverton Motte and Bailey ( the large mound behind the church being all that remains).
 This was built in 1100 AD by the de Wolverton family who made it the the centre of their extensive estate.
-The remains of the other estate buildings and the homes of the villagers who worked it can still be seen in the lumps and bumps that dot the fields both east and west of the church.
+The remains of the other estate buildings and the homes of the villagers who worked it can still be seen in the lumps and bumps across the fields both east and west of the church.

 The Ouse Valley Park is an excellent spot for cycling and walking, away from roads.